filakhtov/gentoo-use-docs/sys-libs/gdbm.md

 It is recommended to keep this flag enabled so applications that can utilize Berkeley DB API are able to use GNU dbm instead.

-### exporter
-The flag passes the `--enable-gdbm-export` option to the configure script.
-Build and install `gdbmexport` tool that can convert gdbm database from old format into the new flat format.

-This flag can be safely disabled, unless there is a need to convert GNU dbm databases from old format.

 ### nls
 Passes the `--enable-nls` option to the configure script.
 Enables a support to display program messages in a different language.